KiltedCode/khandaria-campaign/sessions/2021/2021-10-07-a-perfect-plan.md

 appears the `Prince of Water`
 step onto circle and to greet him
 `Faleor` uses **expeditious retreat** and starts running
-`Belsarin` blinks to other tunnel and runs down
+`Belsaran` blinks to other tunnel and runs down
 sees leader of diggers relighting fuse
 grabs digger, runs with him and _haste boots_
 reaches lip and explodes and fire up the tunnel